yue2388253/inet/tutorials/visualization/doc/step3.rst

 As mentioned in ``Step 1.``, the size of the playground is 800x800 meters and is set via display string.
 In 2D visualization, the playground is visualized as a grey square.
 In 3D visualization the playground color is *light green*, but it is opaque by default so it is not visible.
-By decreasing the :par:`sceneOpacity`, the playground becomes visible.
+By decreasing the value of the :par:`sceneOpacity` parameter, the playground becomes visible.
 In addition, the :par:`sceneColor` parameter is set to *black* because it fits better with the current map.

 The playground is placed on the map according to the coordinate system module.
 The position of the origin of the playground is set in the previous step.
 The axes are not visible because their length is 0m by default.
-We can display them by setting their length to a positive number.
+We can display them by setting their length to a number of nonzero absolute value.
+Negative length means the axes point to the other direction than they would do with a positive length.

 This step is configured as follows: